 New York, N.Y.—March 17, 2014

-Dr. Goldring is co-director of the Tissue Engineering Regeneration and Repair Program in the Research Division at HSS.
-She is credited with developing models for the study of human cartilage cell biology.
+Dr. Goldring is credited with developing models for the study of human cartilage cell biology.
 Her research has identified molecular and cellular mechanisms underlying cartilage loss and changes involved in osteoarthritis and inflammatory joint disorders.